duoduoyao/cpp-projects/README.md

 The projects are organized as follows:
 - basic-stock-analysis/
-	-This project focuses on basic stock data processing and analysis.
+	- This project focuses on basic stock data processing and analysis.
 It reads daily stock data from CSV files, structures it using a flexible StockData class, and computes basic descriptive statistics such as daily returns, average daily returns, and identifying the largest gains and losses.
 The project demonstrates efficient use of the C++ Standard